-Prior research on dealing with the limited battery lifetime problem has concentrated on optimizing energy at different levels of the stack, starting with hardware all the way up to the application layer [6,3,4], including compiler-based energy optimizations [8,7].
-There has been limited research on managing battery and treating energy as a first-class operating system resource.
-To the best of our knowledge, ECOSystem [15] is the only piece of work that takes this approach.
+Prior research on dealing with the limited battery lifetime problem has concentrated on optimizing energy at different levels of the stack, starting with hardware all the way up to the application layer [5, 3], including compiler-based energy optimizations [6].
+There has been limited research on managing battery and treating energy as a firstclass operating system resource.
+To the best of our knowledge, ECOSystem [13] is the only piece of work that takes this approach.
+Banerjee et al [4] show through user studies that a considerable portion of battery recharges are driven by context but do not solve the problem of associating context with recharges.
 On mobile devices, the interfaces that inform the user of the battery levels (such as ACPI [2]) have not kept up with the evolution of the capabilities of these devices for context-sensing, and the always-on multi-functional roles they promise to play in the near future.

-There is some literature on predicting location of the user based on mobility traces [5, 9].
+There is some literature on predicting location of the user based on mobility traces [8, 7].
 It is worth noting, however, that predicting the location of the user is not always the end goal.
 In our case, location traces are utilized to predict when the next charging opportunity will be available, and hence the algorithm had to be tailored to make this prediction accurately.
 We are not aware of any research on processing user call logs to predict future calltime requirements.

 Our battery-lifetime prediction algorithm outperforms existing algorithms such as ACPI's [2].
-Prior research on predicting battery lifetime has focussed on the use of analytical methods in studying battery characteristics and deriving models for battery-lifetime prediction offline [11-13].
-There has also been some research on making online predictions based on the execution history of applications [6] under dynamically changing workloads.
-The idea of profiling the battery in idle mode offline to make predictions online has also been proposed [14].
+Prior research on predicting battery lifetime has focused on the use of analytical methods in studying battery characteristics and deriving models for battery-lifetime prediction offline [10, 11].
+There has also been some research on making online predictions based on the execution history of applications [5] under dynamically changing workloads.
+The idea of profiling the battery in idle mode offline to make predictions online has also been proposed [12].
 Our approach is simpler, more accurate and uses the idea of a discharge speedup factor to predict the remaining battery lifetime for constant workloads online and in an application independent manner.